St. Margaret's United Reformed Church - South Shields

 THANK YOU LETTERS

-Coffee and Chat on Thursdays and Sunday Mornings
+Coffee and Chat Thursday and Sunday Mornings

 Brenda Brownless